-A Lustschloss was a kind of palace retreat for fun and games, though the aristocratic fun ended rather suddenly with the arrival of Ottoman troops, who weren’t there so much to play ball as to throw them out of cannons.
-The invaders destroyed the palace in 1683.
+A Lustschloss was a kind of palace retreat for fun and games, though the aristocratic fun ended rather suddenly with the arrival of Ottoman troops.
+They weren’t there so much to play ball as to throw them out of cannons; the invaders destroyed the palace in 1683.

 The Lustschloss never rose from the ashes of war, but another Emperor – Joseph I – did (re)build one tract, a long hall or Saal, around 1705.

 This Saal eventually found use as a popular event location, particularly in the late 18th century.
 Its greatest fame came through the so-called morning concerts (German: Morgenkonzerte), when the absence of dedicated concert halls like today’s Musikverein or Konzerthaus meant impresarios made use of any available space, spreading music throughout the city.

 Mozart performed his Piano Concerto No. 10 in the Saal on May 26, 1782, when there was also a rendition of his Paris Symphony.
 Nor was he the last famous composer to wave a baton or instrument in earnest at this location.